Bipolar I disorder: Medication

 Antidepressant-induced mania occurs in 20–40% of people with bipolar disorder.
 Mood stabilizers, especially lithium, may protect against this effect, but some research contradicts this.
-The most effective type of mood stabilizer is Lamotrigine.
-It is more efficient in helping depression than mania.

 A frequent problem in these individuals is non-adherence to pharmacological treatment; long-acting injectable antipsychotics may contribute to solving this issue in some patients.

 A review of validated treatment guidelines for bipolar disorder by international bodies was published in 2020.

 Prognosis

 Bipolar I usually has a poor prognosis, which is associated with substance abuse, psychotic features, depressive symptoms, and inter-episode depression.
 A manic episode can be so severe that it requires hospitalization.
-And estimated 63% of all BP-I related mania results in hospitalization.
+An estimated 63% of all BP-I related mania results in hospitalization.
 The natural course of BP-I, if left untreated, leads to episodes becoming more frequent or severe over time.
-But with proper treatment, individuals with BP-I can lead a healthy lifestyle.
+The absolute risk of suicide is highest for BP-I than all other mood and mental disorders.
+Up to a quarter of individuals with BP-I die by suicide.
+Individuals with BP-I typically have a shorter life expectancy compared to the general population, with estimates suggesting a reduction of 11 to 20 years.
+With proper treatment, individuals with BP-I can, however, lead a healthy lifestyle.